lingtikong/VACF_PDOS/README.md

   -dim sysdim        : to define the system dimension, [1, 3]; default: 3
   -h                 : to print this help info.
 ```
-Here I'd like to provide some explanation on the some of the options.
+Here some explanations on some of the options are provided:

 #### `-dt`
 This option defines the time step used in your molecular dynamics simulations in unit of `ps`.